Brand Blanshard: Biography

 In 1910 the Blanshard brothers entered the University of Michigan, whose annual tuition was only $30 for state residents.
 Brand discovered philosophy while majoring in classics.
-After a mere three years at Michigan, he obtained a Rhodes Scholarship to study at Merton College, Oxford, where he studied under Horace W. B. Joseph, who greatly influenced him, and met F.H.
-Bradley and T.S.
-Eliot.
+After three years at Michigan, he obtained a Rhodes Scholarship to study at Merton College, Oxford, where he studied under H. W. B. Joseph, who greatly influenced him, and met F. H. Bradley and T. S. Eliot.
 Upon the outbreak of World War I, he interrupted his studies and joined the British Army YMCA, which sent him to Bombay and Amhara, where he witnessed poverty and the horrors of war at first hand.
 German submarine warfare forced him to return to the US via Japan.
 Fate reunited the Blanshard twins at Columbia University where Paul was studying the new field of Sociology.
 The brothers participated in a project run by their shared mentor and friend, John Dewey.
 On this project they met Frances Bradshaw of Smith College - see below.
 Brand obtained his M.A., studying under W.P.
 Montague.
 From Columbia, he went straight into the US Army, serving in France.
 Once demobilized, he returned to Oxford to complete his BA (Hons) and then earned his doctorate at Harvard under Clarence Irving Lewis.

 After a short teaching stint at Michigan, he taught at Swarthmore College from 1925 to 1944.
 He spent the remainder of his career at Yale University until his retirement in 1961.
 At Yale, he served as chairman of the Department of Philosophy for many years.
 He was elected to the American Academy of Arts and Sciences in 1946 and the American Philosophical Society in 1948.
 In 1952, he delivered the Gifford Lectures in Scotland.
 In 1955 he was elected as an Honorary Fellow of Merton College.